campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

          docker run \
          --detach \
-         --publish 80:80 \
+         --publish 8123:80 \
          --name linux_tweet_app \
          $DOCKERID/linux_tweet_app:1.0

+   In this example, we’re giving Docker three parameters:

+    *   `--detach` swill run the container in the background. short form `-d`
+    *   `--publish  host-port: container-por` will forward the container-port to the host-port.  sort form `-p`
+    *   `--rm` tells Docker to go ahead and remove the container when it’s done executing.
+    *
-    Any external traffic coming into the server on port 80 will now be directed into the container on port 80.
+    Any external traffic coming into the server on port 8123 will now be directed into the container on port 80.

     In a later step you will see how to map traffic from two different ports - this is necessary when two containers use the same port to communicate since you can only expose the port once on the host.